TCraig7/RepresentativeTracker/README.md

 Representative Tracker (shown on the deployed application as Congress Tracker) is a fully functioning application that allows a user to find their representatives and senators for the United States Congress by state.
 When you click on an individual congressperson's name, you are taken to their page which also shows the 20 most recent news articles that mention their name.

-To see the application, please go to the following link: https://tcraig7.github.io/RepresentativeTracker/

 Please note that due to the back-end site being hosted for free on Heroku, it can take a couple of seconds for the            server to boot up and load the data the first time you make a request.
 Please be patient!

 Representative Tracker pulls its API data from the back-end project [Congress](https://github.com/TCraig7/Congress).